qunitjs/qunit/docs/api/config/seed.md

 Randomly ordering your tests can help identify non-atomic tests which either depend on a previous test or are leaking state to subsequent tests.

 If `seed` is boolean true (or set as URL query parameter without a value), then QUnit will generate on-demand a new random value to use as seed.
-You can then read the seed at runtime from the configuration value, and use it to reproduce the same test sequence later.
+You can then read the seed from `QUnit.config.seed` at runtime, and use it to reproduce the same test sequence later.

 ## See also